-The Ring of Integers in the Canonical Structures of the Plane
+The ring of integers in the canonical structures of the plane

-• João Strapasson State University of Campinas
+• João E. Strapasson State University of Campinas

-• José C. Cifuentes
+• José C. Cifuentes Universidade Federal do Paraná

-• Ana C. C. Munaretto
+• Ana C. C. Munaretto Universidade Tecnológica Federal do Paraná

-• Patrícia M. Kitani
+• Patrícia M. Kitani Universidade Tecnológica Federal do Paraná

 Abstract

-The canonical structures of the plane are those that result, up to isomorphism, from the rings that have the form $\mathds{R}[x]/(ax^2+bx+c)$ with $a\neq 0$.That ring is isomorphic to $\mathds{R}[\theta]$, where $\theta$ is the equivalence class of x, which satisfies $\theta^2 = \left( -\dfrac{c}{a} \right) + \theta \left(-\dfrac{b}{a}\right)$.
-On the other hand, it is known that, up to isomorphism, there are only three canonical structures: the corresponding to $\theta^2 = -1$ (the complex numbers), $\theta^2 = 1$ (the perplex or hyperbolic numbers) and $\theta^2 = 0$ (the parabolic numbers).
-This article copes with the algebraic structure of the rings of integers $\mathds{Z}[\theta]$ in the perplex and parabolic cases by \emph{analogy} to the complex cases: the ring of Gaussian integers.
-For those rings a \emph{division algorithm} is proved and it is obtained, as a consequence, the characterization of the prime and irreducible elements.
+The canonical structures of the plane are those that result, up to isomorphism, from the rings that have the form $\mathds{R}[x]/(ax^2+bx+c)$ with $a\neq 0$.
+That ring is isomorphic to $\mathds{R}[\theta]$, where $\theta$ is the equivalence class of x, which satisfies $\theta^2 = \left( -\dfrac{c}{a} \right) + \theta \left(-\dfrac{b}{a}\right)$.
+On the other hand, it is known that, up to isomorphism, there are only three canonical structures: the one corresponding to $\theta^2 = -1$ (the complex numbers), $\theta^2 = 1$ (the perplex or hyperbolic numbers) and $\theta^2 = 0$ (the parabolic numbers).
+This article deals with the algebraic structure of the rings of integers $\mathds{Z}[\theta]$ in the perplex and parabolic cases by analogy to the complex cases: the ring of Gaussian integers.
+For those rings, a division algorithm is proved, and as a consequence, the characterization of the prime and irreducible elements is obtained.

 Downloads